-Following a whistleblower disclosure, the company commenced investigations into the alleged fraudulent activities involving members of management over a number of years prior to, during and subsequent to the current financial year.
+Following a whistleblower disclosure, the company commenced investigations subsequent to the year end into the alleged fraudulent activities involving members of management over a number of years prior to, during and subsequent to the current financial year.
 We were cognisant of these circumstances when planning and executing our audit procedures.
 The matters referred to below, resulted in an inability to obtain sufficient appropriate audit evidence to provide a basis for our audit opinion.
 The possible effects on the company's financial statements of undetected misstatements in respect of these matters, if any, could be both material and pervasive.

-Included in the Statement of financial activities of Bothar CLG for the financial year ended 30 June 2020 were the following:
+Included in the Statement of financial activities of Bothar CLG for the financial year ended 30 June 2019 were the following: